Heaverno/metahuman-DNA-Blender-tools/README.md

 # metahuman-DNA-Blender-tools
 Intention is to make reading, editing and writing dna files of metahuman possible in Blender.

 Please read me thoroughly.
-This is a WIP.
+This is a WIP and deprecated.

 # License
 Since this is a Blender addon, it has to go with with [GPL licence](LICENSE).